 Dispersed Data Requires a New Approach to Security

 A shocking 70% of SMBs go out of business within just a year of a significant data loss incident, so you and your clients must take BCDR seriously.
-Instead of thinking, hoping, crossing your fingers that it doesn’t happen to you, you should assume that it will.
-Forty percent of SMBs experienced at least eight hours of downtime following a security breach.
+Instead of thinking, hoping, and crossing your fingers that it doesn’t happen to you, you should assume that it will.
+40% of SMBs experienced at least 8 hours of downtime following a security breach.
 An incident response plan, coupled with near-instant recovery via virtualization, can substantially reduce downtime costs, ensure business continuity, save you from paying the ransom, prevent future attacks, and protect you and your client’s reputation.
-Relying on backups alone doesn’t take into account the full effect of breach, including protection, detection, communication, response, and recovery.
+Relying on backups alone doesn’t take into account the full effect of the breach, including protection, detection, communication, response, and recovery.

 MSPs Can Be Held Responsible for Data Loss

-Cyber insurance carriers are also wanting MSPs to take responsibility when data goes missing.
-Having seen the consequences of inadequate security and disaster recovery, carriers are acting more like compliancy officers, mandating specific technologies, platforms, or products – or else denying coverage.
+Cyber insurance carriers also want MSPs to take responsibility when data goes missing.
+Having seen the consequences of inadequate security and disaster recovery, carriers are acting more like compliance officers, mandating specific technologies, platforms, or products – or else denying coverage.
 And who can blame them?
-With rising ransomware, targeted attacks on supply-chains, MSPs, and their SMB clients, remote work, and the number of businesses allowed to forgo adequate protections – carriers are raising rates and requiring security for coverage.
+With rising ransomware, targeted attacks on supply chains, MSPs, and their SMB clients, remote work, and the number of businesses allowed to forgo adequate protections – carriers are raising rates and requiring security for coverage.
 These new obstacles force MSPs to increase their security while requiring more from their clients.
 The overall effect should reduce successful cyberattacks and ensure business survival if an attack takes place.